20 History Board Games for Fun Ways to Boost Learning

 How to Use History Board Games While Homeschooling

-History board games are educational and fun.
+History games are educational and fun.
 And you’ll find a mixture of these in the list below.

 Some recommendations are trivia-type games.
 But, if your child isn’t interested in those types of activities, you’ll want to try some of these tips for using board games for history:

 It’s no secret that I love a good unit study!
 If you’re studying ancient civilizations or the Civil War, find a board game (or two) that goes with your unit study.

 You can use the games after you have completed a unit study.
 This idea works well if you’re playing trivia games that require your kids know more about the topic.

 Another option is to play it as you go through the unit study.
 This options works best if the game doesn’t require knowledge ahead of time.

 Another idea is to use a game to get your child interested in a history topic by using board games.
 Starting with a board game or a field trip encourages interest and a desire to learn more about a history topic.